Tell me more ×

 How can I get around this?
 The purpose of my VM is to test binaries on multiple Linux distributions so a shared path would be easiest.
 Is there a way to make /tmp/share absolutely accessible by everyone?

-/var/lib/libvirt/images should have svirt_image_t security context (can be verified by doing ls -ldZ svirt_image_t).
+The destination share (you didn't give the path qemu is trying to access) should have the svirt_image_t security context (can be verified by doing ls -ldZ <pathToDestination>).
 If this is labelled as something else SELinux will not let kvm read/write on that dir.

 You can also check /var/log/audit/audit.log for possible reason for the AVC denial